ImATechnophile/cumulocity-parking-pi/README.md

 http://localhost:9000/apps/devicemanagement/  Packaged App
 ```

-In the above example c8y server -u https://yourTanentName.cumulocity.com is the command to run your app locally.After executing the above command go and visit this url to see our app. [http://localhost:9000/apps/parking_pi/](http://localhost:9000/apps/parking_pi/)
+In the above example c8y server -u https://yourTanentName.cumulocity.com is the command to run your app locally.After executing the above command go and visit this URL to see our app. [http://localhost:9000/apps/parking_pi/](http://localhost:9000/apps/parking_pi/)

-## Plugins of parking-pi app:
+## Plugins of the Parking-Pi app:

 *Every Cumulocity AngularJs app is a collection of Plugins*